przemyslawsikora/dev-server/README.md

 ## Dev Server

-Installer of applications for software development.
+This repository contains installer that allows you to install the system for software development.
-It includes:
+Dev Server includes:
 - Atlassian Jira
 - Atlassian Bitbucket
 - Atlassian Confluence